wi11ahern/wi11ahern/README.md

 - 🔭 I’m currently working on [williamahern-com](https://github.com/wi11ahern/williamahern-com.git)

-- 🌱 I’m currently learning **Frontend technologies such as React and Redux!**
+- 🌱 I’m currently learning **Frontend technologies such as React, Redux, and Tailwind CSS!**

 - 💬 Ask me about **AWS, Infrastructure as Code (IaC), DevOps, React / Frontend, or any other SWE topics!**